What are porcelain veneers?

 You may experience sensitivity to heat and cold after receiving your veneers.
 This is normal.
 Sensitivity should go away after one to two weeks.
 If it persists, please call our Chesapeake dental office.

 Let us know if you clench or grind your teeth.
-Dr. Cranham may recommend you wear a soft nightguard to prevent damage to your veneers in Chesapeake, VA.
+Dr. Cranham may recommend you wear a soft night-guard to prevent damage to your dental veneers.